CutTheCrapTech/homelab/tofu/cf-adblock/README.md

 OpenTofu module for Cloudflare Zero Trust Gateway DNS policies to block ads/malware.
 Fetches external domain lists, processes them, and updates Cloudflare.

+## My Usage

+I generally tend to avoid hosting piHole / AdGuard, as when they go down, we lose access to the internet.
+Setting HA is not quite straight forward.
+Also it mostly only covers home network, not mobile network.

+Even if using piHole / AdGuard, you can use to set this DoH endpoint as upstream.
+So, I use this setup in the following way, after getting DoH endpoint / ipv6 address from cloudflare:

+1. On Browsers, android, ios, etc. i use the DoH endpoint to directly on top of using uBo and sponsorblock.
+2. My router only supports ipv4 addresses as dns servers.
+So I use 1.1.1.2 / 1.0.0.2 as dns servers to block malware by default.
+If your router / devices supports DoH or DoT by default, always use it instead of ipv4 / ipv6.
+3. If using cloudflare warp as your vpn / zerotrust setup, your devices are automatically protected by warp.
+I also use the ipv6 address as upstream for tailscale / netbird, so that I am also protected by default, when using these as my vpn / zerotrust.
+4. I use a secondary cloudflare account, using a cheap [1.111B class domain](https://gen.xyz/1111b).

 ## Overview

 Enhances network security and user experience by filtering unwanted content at the DNS level using Cloudflare Gateway.